RylanPetroelje/CIS343-Language-Creation-with-Flex-and-Bison/README.md

 - `gv.zjs`- Example script written in `ZoomJoyStrong` that contains a sequence of commands to draw a graphic.

 # Run Instructions
 With the files provided, theres no need to run any flex or bison commands in your terminal.
-Simply download the files and run this command in your terminal to create an object file to run from:
+Although the compiled binary file is provided, if you want to recompile, run this command:
 ```bash
 gcc -o zjs zoomjoystrong.c lex.yy.c zoomjoystrong.tab.c -lSDL2 -lm
 ```